 A stochastic mathematical model of the calyx of Held has been explored in terms of its ability to encode temporal information about the timing of presynaptic spikes.
-The information transmission performance is characterised by the total and conditional entropies of the stationary state postsynaptic response (PSR) amplitudes to an input spike train.
-The mutual information between the input and output signals can be inferred from the total and conditional entropies which measure the variability and reliability of the signal transmission channel, respectively.
-We tested the information transmission characteristics of the calyx model over a physiological stimulation range covering spontaneous background firing frequencies as well as stimulus induced frequencies (Kopp-Scheinpflug et al., 2002).
-The major information carriers at this synapse appear to be presynaptic mechanisms that manipulate vesicle recycling and release rates through alteration of calcium transmission across a broad frequency range.
+The information transmission performance is characterized by the total and conditional entropies of the stationary state postsynaptic response (PSR) amplitudes to an input spike train.
+The mutual information between the input and output signals can be inferred from the total and conditional entropies, which measure the variability and reliability of the signal transmission channel, respectively.
+We tested the information transmission characteristics of the calyx model over a physiological stimulation range covering spontaneous background firing frequencies as well as stimulus-induced frequencies (Kopp-Scheinpflug, Lippe, Dorrscheidt, & Rubsamen, 2002).
+The major information carriers at this synapse appear to be presynaptic mechanisms that manipulate vesicle recycling and release rates through alteration of calcium transients in response to presynaptic action potentials.
+They are able to maintain high information transmission across a broad frequency range.

 Examining calyx model variants indicates that different synaptic components contribute most prominently to information transmission in different frequency ranges.
 Vesicle recycling is the dominant mechanism at low and intermediate frequencies.
 Above about 20 Hz, facilitation of vesicle release probability is the major information carrier.
-From 10 to 20 Hz a transition takes place in which the information carrier switches from the depressive recycling mechanism to the facilitatory mechanism.
+From 10 to 20 Hz, a transition takes place in which the information carrier switches from the depressive recycling mechanism to the facilitatory mechanism.
 These two mechanisms transmit information in opposite ways and so counteract each other, resulting in a local minimum in information transfer in this frequency range.
 Maximum information transfer occurs at around 1 to 2 Hz.